-A traditional business plan and the business plan you submit for your E2 visa application are not the same document.
-While the former is written for investors and managers of business, the latter is written for USCIS officers with the purpose of obtaining an E2 immigration visa so that the applicant may legally live and work in the US .
-As such, the two types of business plans differ in purpose, content, format, language and tone.
+A traditional business plan and the business plan you submit for your E2 visa application are not the same documents.
+While the former is written for investors and managers of the business, the latter is written for USCIS officers with the purpose of obtaining an E2 immigration visa so that the applicant may legally live and work in the US.
+As such, the two types of business plans differ in purpose, content, format, language, and tone.

 The major differences between an E2 immigration visa business plan and a regular business plan are:

 - Purpose: The purpose of an immigration visa business plan is to convince the USCIS officer that the business enterprise that the petitioner is investing in has the potential to create the required number of jobs to qualify him or her for an E2 immigration visa.
 On the other hand, the purpose of a regular business plan is to attract investors and help managers run the business smoothly.

 - Content: While both business plans have similar content, the content of an immigrant visa business plan is geared towards proving that the business is bona fide (tax returns, financial statements, quarter wage report or payroll summaries, bank statement, etc.), demonstrating that the business is not marginal, demonstrating that the investment is substantial and irrevocably committed (canceled money orders or checks, an itemized list of goods and materials purchased for the start-up, lease agreement, etc.), demonstrating the source of capital (wire transfers or money orders, foreign bank statements, foreign tax returns, etc.), and demonstrating that the petitioner has the capability to develop and direct his or her business (list of owners and percentage of ownership, meeting minutes, etc.)